Actifio/powershell/README.md

-# Actifio PowerShell integration
+# Actifio Windows PowerShell integration

-These instructions are for a PowerShell Module that is used to manage Actifio Appliances
+These instructions are for a Windows PowerShell Module that is used to manage Actifio Appliances.
+For a fully PowerShell 7 compatible module, please look here:  https://github.com/Actifio/ActPowerCLI-PS7

 ### 1)   Ensure PowerShell 3.0 and .NET 4.5 are installed.